-The Plenary elects the Chairman and Vice-Chairmen at the 1st Meeting of the APT-PP of a PP preparatory period for duration of the whole preparatory period.
+The Plenary elects the Chair and Vice-Chairs at the 1st Meeting of the APT-PP of a PP preparatory period for duration of the whole preparatory period.
 They are eligible for re-election once.
 Nomination of the candidates shall come from APT Members.

 The Plenary establishes or abolishes Working Groups as appropriate.

-The Plenary appoints the Chairman and Vice-Chairman of the Working Groups.
+The Plenary appoints the Chair and Vice-Chair of the Working Groups.

 The Plenary decides the Terms of Reference and work scopes of each of the Working Groups.